Skip to content

 3. The React renderer for that type:

-import type { RendererComponent } from "@lattice-php/lattice/core/types";
+import type { RendererComponent } from "@lattice-php/core/types";

 const Signature: RendererComponent<"signature"> = ({ node }) => (